 How can you respond or be prepared?

-Thus, we are once again looking for a church, a spiritual home, a place where we can give our life away in the kingdom of God.
+Thus, we were once again looking for a church, a spiritual home, a place where we could give our life away in the kingdom of God.

-As we have had to church shop two times in two years, I discovered that we have a list of what we want in a new church family.
+During our church shopping two times in two years, I discovered that we had a list of what we want in a church.

 Your visitor might be a non-believer that hasn’t walked into a church before.